Lyme Disease in Washtenaw: Frequently Asked Questions

 What is Lyme Disease?

 Lyme disease is caused by the bacterium Borrelia burgdorferi and is transmitted to humans through the bite of infected blacklegged ticks.
 Typical symptoms include fever, headache, fatigue, and a characteristic skin rash called erythema migrans.
 If left untreated, infection can spread to joints, the heart, and the nervous system.
 Lyme disease is diagnosed based on symptoms, physical findings (e.g., rash), and the possibility of exposure to infected ticks.

-There were 3 diagnosed cases in 2012, and there are 2 so far in 2013.
+There were 13 confirmed cases in Washtenaw residents in 2013.
 Public Health follows up on every reported case of Lyme disease to determine if the person was recently infected and where the most likely place is that they were exposed.
 Notably, area residents travel frequently, often to other parts of Michigan with infected tick populations.
 So far, cases of Lyme disease diagnosed in Washtenaw County were likely exposed elsewhere.
 See Communicable Disease, Vectorborne Disease for Washtenaw County data.

 Treatment and Prevention

 Most cases of Lyme disease can be treated successfully with antibiotics.
 Patients treated with appropriate antibiotics in the early stages of Lyme disease usually recover rapidly and completely.
 Antibiotics commonly used for oral treatment include doxycycline, amoxicillin or cefuroxime axetil.

 Steps to prevent Lyme disease include using insect repellent, removing ticks promptly, applying pesticides and reducing tick habitat.
 While it is a good idea to take preventive measures against ticks year-round, be extra vigilant in warmer months (April-September) when ticks are most active.